Our Re-purposed Home

 Start with your largest ornament sets

-Starting with your sets of filler ornaments, add your largest sized ornaments first and spread them around the tree evenly.
-Add more towards the bottom of the tree but still using them all over.
+Starting with your sets of filler ornaments, add your largest-sized ornaments first and spread them around the tree evenly.
+Add more towards the bottom of the tree but still use them all over.

 In the photo below I love how they used clusters of ornaments together instead of singular ones all over the tree.
 It gives the ornaments more importance.